-- Geographically dispersed access to data and instruments - Large repositories of collected data - The need for environments for scientists to meet and work together across large geographical distances
+- Geographically dispersed access to computation, data and instruments - The need for environments for participants to meet and work together across large geographical distances

-Most of these collaborative activities are by their nature world-wide and cross-organizational.
+Most of these collaborative activities are by their nature world-wide and crossorganizational.
 Within the collaboration there are many groups of varying sizes which are dynamically formed to work on a wide range of problems from experiment design, experiment scheduling, equipment operations, management, publication of results, and many others.
 All of these groups must operate with members scattered around the world in any time zone.

-For these organizations, it is very important to maintain the security of the data, ideas, and the interactions of each group.
+For these collaborations it is very important to maintain the security of the data, ideas, and the interactions of each group.
 While there is overall collaboration in the use of the equipment, there is often competition between subgroups within the collaborations in their pursuit of research results.
 In addition to proper security and access control are absolutely necessary when dealing with the control and operation of any type of experimental equipment or the monitoring of the real-time data as it comes from the experimental equipment.